by Dr. Wolfgang Strickling

 the crescent is nearly a slot.

-cells develop. ("bad seeing is good for shadow bands ").
+turbulence cells develop. ("bad seeing is good for shadow

-Therefore observation places at sea level are more favorable than higher locations.
+Therefore observation places at sea level are more favourable than higher locations.

 Moderate wind velocities in middle

-Very strong wind results in fast movements so that the eye cannot
+visible.
+Very strong wind results in fast movements so that

-will produce stronger contrasts than eclipses near then zenith.
+horizon will produce stronger contrasts than eclipses near

 The shadows bands are visible in the two minutes before and after the totality.
 However, most observers do not see the shadow bands for such a long time.
 They are best to be seen about 20 seconds distance to totality.

-Some observers report shadow bands very similar to eclipse shadow bands occuring at sunrise or sunset behind mountain ridges or linear clouds.
-They share a similar geomtry like solar eclipses.
-Good transparency and the presence of appropriate air turbulencences seem to be conditions for the occurrence of such kinds of shadow bands.The distance to the ridge or the elevation above the horizon seem to be less important.
+Some observers report shadow bands very similar to eclipse shadow bands occurring at sunrise or sunset behind mountain ridges or linear clouds.
+They share a similar geometry like solar eclipses.
+Good transparency and the presence of appropriate air turbulences seem to be conditions for the occurrence of such kinds of shadow bands.The distance to the ridge or the elevation above the horizon seem to be less important.

 From the size of the shadow bands it is possible to calculate the focal length of our atmospheric lenses.
 We get a range of some hundred meters to 2 km.